execas/execas.github.io/_posts/2019-03-14-linux-file-access-control-lists.md

 other::---
 </div>

 > The mask is recalculated every time an ACL entry is added or removed to "include the union of all permissions affected by the mask entry".
-Use the `-n` option of `getfacl` if this is not wanted.
+Use the `-n` option of `setfacl` if this is not wanted.

 > Be aware that `ls -l` does not display the effective rights (a mask in the ACL may restrict effective rights).